UN Käerjéng 97: As U.N. Käerjeng '97

-After losing the previous season's cup final against F91 Dudelange UN Käerjéng 97 qualified for the UEFA Cup for the second time in the club's history, drawing Norwegian side Lillestrøm in the first qualifying round.
-Losing merely 2–1 away at Åråsen stadion in itself was a remarkable feat for the club, but after a very surprising 1–0 win at home, UN Käerjéng 97 was through to the second qualifying round on away goals after a 2–2 aggregate score.
-UN Käerjéng 97 lost 4–0 in the second qualifying round to Standard Liège.
+After losing the previous season's cup final against F91 Dudelange U.N.
+Käerjeng '97 qualified for the UEFA Cup for the second time in the club's history, drawing Norwegian side Lillestrøm in the first qualifying round.
+Losing merely 2–1 away at Åråsen stadion in itself was a remarkable feat for the club, but after a very surprising 1–0 win at home, U.N.
+Käerjeng '97 was through to the second qualifying round on away goals after a 2–2 aggregate score.
+U.N.
+Käerjeng '97 lost 4–0 in the second qualifying round to Standard Liège.

-Thus, Käerjéng's overall European record is:
+Thus, Käerjeng's overall European record is: